Say Goodbye to Boring Dishes, Here’s the Best Herb Guide

 - As a rub for meat roasts

-Dill is a fresh, feathery and pungent herb that adds an unmistakable flavor to your dish.
+Dill is a fresh, feathery, and aromatic herb that adds an unmistakable flavor to your dish.
 It reminds you of pickles.
 While it loses its natural body rather quickly, cook only with the fresh variety.
 It has edible yellow flowers that you can pick and inject life into your dishes.

 - When to use fresh dill